3 Places to Play in the Snow Around Arizona

 Situated just outside Williams off Historic Route 66, Oak Hill Snow Play Area is a great stop for beginner skiers and budding sledders.
 The area features a 900-foot run, but no ski lift.
 There are two tubing runs: a 600-foot one that has seen a lot of use and a 400-foot run.
 At Oak Hill, only inner tubes of "flexible" material are allowed on runs, which means metal, wood, or hard plastics should stay home or in the car.

-The Oak Hill Snow Play Area is about ten miles east of Williams on Historic Route 66.
+The Oak Hill Snow Play Area is about 10 miles east of Williams on Historic Route 66.
 There are two routes from Central Phoenix, via either Flagstaff or Williams.
 After taking the I-17 North to Flagstaff, take I-40 West to Parks exit #178, approximately 16 miles.
 Turn right onto Historic Route 66, then make a left and continue along this road for four miles until you see the sign.
 From Williams, take I-40 East to exit #171.
 Follow signs for Route 66 and go east two miles.
 The signs for Oak Hill Snow Play Area will be on the right — keep an eye for the sign.

+Though Williams is slated for possible snow showers late next week, Williams doesn't turn into a winter wonderland until after Thanksgiving.
+The area averages about 74 inches of snowfall a season, and the U.S. Forest Service recommends waiting until there's at least a foot of snow to cover stumps and rocks before planning a sled day on Oak Hill.
 There is a designated free parking area and admission is free.
 Hours vary depending on snowfall and access.
 For weather information and other details, visit the Kaibab National Forest section of www.fs.usda.gov.
 Forest service hotlines, like the Kaibab National Forest Supervisor's Office, 928-635-8200, or the Williams Visitor Center, 928-635-1418, can offer detailed, daily updates.

 Wing Mountain Snow Play Area